 The PCICU is located on the 6th floor of the Mazankowski Alberta Heart Institute.
 From the main entrance to the Mazankowski take the elevators to the 6th floor and you will arrive in the waiting area for PCICU.

 The unit is a locked unit, as such family and visitors will be required to press the button located on the wall to the right of the entry door to request access.

-A PICU health care team consisting of physicians and nurses will begin working with you and your child as soon as they arrive on our unit.
+A PCICU health care team consisting of physicians and nurses will begin working with you and your child as soon as they arrive on our unit.
 You will be introduced to your child’s health care providers and have an orientation to the unit and our general routines.
 You will also be given an information package including your child’s Patient ID number (which you will need if telephoning the unit for information or an update).

-Having a child in the PICU is often unplanned and can be an overwhelming experience for patients and families.
+Having a child in the PCICU is often unplanned and can be an overwhelming experience for patients and families.
 We welcome all of your questions and concerns and there are a variety of support resources available to meet you and your child’s needs.
 We encourage you to speak to member of your health care team, a social worker, or ask to be connected with the Family Centered Care program at the Stollery